Mapped: Every country Trump has attacked or threatened in his tumultuous second term

 Meanwhile, Somalia has become a lightning rod for MAGA Republicans, with Trump calling the country a “hell hole” and repeatedly attacking Somali immigrants in the US as “garbage who contribute nothing”, comments that have sparked widespread backlash.

-The operations were a continuation of can ongoing campaign of targeting ISIS in Iraq begun in President Barack Obama’s tenure in 2014, and dubbed Operation Inherent Resolve.
+The operations were a continuation of an ongoing campaign of targeting ISIS in Iraq, begun during President Barack Obama’s tenure in 2014, and dubbed Operation Inherent Resolve.

 Yemen: Retaliation for Red Sea ship attacks

-Trump launched bombings against Yemen’s Houthi rebels in March 2025 after a wave of attacks by the group against ships in the Red Sea in response to Israel’s war in Gaza.
+Trump launched bombings against Yemen’s Houthi rebels in March 2025 after a wave of attacks by the group against ships in the Red Sea that were in response to Israel’s war in Gaza.

 Iran: Strikes on nuclear facilities